-- § 23 1.
-Notice of warning regarding the improper conduct set out in § 23 2 of this Ordinance or other gaming rules established and enforced by the gaming operation shall be posted at the entrance of each gaming establishment and/or given to customer upon entering the premises. - § 23 2.
-The following improper conduct shall result in ejection of a customer from any gaming establishment: - (a) cheating; - (b) possession of weapons in the gaming establishment; - (c) possession of alcohol that has been brought by a customer into the gaming establishment; - (d) possession of a controlled substance in the gaming establishment; - (e) disorderly conduct, including the willful, or wanton disregard for the rights of others; and

-- (f) any other act which is disruptive to the gaming operation. - § 23 3.
-Failure by a customer to provide proof of age when requested by gaming operation personnel shall result in ejection of the customer from the premises but the admission fee shall be refunded. - § 23 4.
-Ejection of a customer shall be accomplished by the Seminole Department of Law Enforcement, upon request of the gaming operation. - § 23 5. (a) Either the employee manager or management contractor of the gaming operation or an alternate designated by either shall be present at all times to resolve complaints by customers involving the operation of bingo and other class II games at the establishment. - (b) If the employee manager or management contractor or their alternates are unable to resolve any dispute, as provided in (a) the matter may, upon request of the customer, be referred to the Council for resolution.
-Action by the Council may be initiated by making a written request to the Legal Department of the Seminole Tribe of Florida, 6073 Stirling Road, Hollywood, Florida 33024.
-The decision of the Council on any dispute so referred to it for resolution shall be final.
+- 24-1.
+Notice of warning regarding the improper conduct set out in } 23-2 of this Ordinance or other gaming rules established and enforced by the gaming operation shall be posted at the entrance of each gaming establishment and/or given to the customer upon entering the premises. - 24-2.
+The following improper conduct shall result in ejection of a customer from any gaming establishment: - (a) cheating; - (b) possession of weapons in the gaming establishment; - (c) possession of alcohol that has been brought by a customer into the gaming establishment; - (d) possession of a controlled substance in the gaming establishment; - disorderly conduct, including the willful, or wanton disregard for the rights of others; and - (f) any other act which is disruptive to the gaming operation. - 24-3.
+Failure by a customer to provide proof of age when requested by gaming operation personnel shall result in ejection of the customer from the premises but admission fees (if any) shall be refunded. - 24-4.
+Ejection of a customer shall be accomplished by the Tribal Police/Casino Security Department in cooperation with the Lake County Sheriff's Department of Law Enforcement if necessary, upon request of the gaming operation. - 24-5. (a) Either the employee manager or management contractor of the gaming operation or an alternate designated by either shall be present at all times to resolve complaints by customers involving the operation of bingo and other class II games at the establishment. - (b) If the employee manager or management contractor or their alternates are unable to resolve any dispute, as provided in (a) the matter may, upon request of the customer, be referred to the Gaming Commission for resolution.
+Action by the Gaming Commission may be initiated by making a written request to the Legal Department of the Tribe.
+The decision of the Gaming Commission on any dispute so referred to it for resolution shall be final.

-SECTION 24 - APPLICABLE LAW
+SECTION 25 - APPLICABLE LAW

-- § 24 1.
-All controversies involving contracts relating to gaming entered into under the authority of the Council on Tribal lands shall be resolved, as appropriate, in accordance with: - (a) the Indian Gaming Regulatory Act; - (b) National Indian Gaming Commission Regulations; - (c) the laws of the Tribe; and - if no Tribal laws exist, the laws of the State of Florida, which are incorporated herein by reference.
+- 25-1.
+All controversies involving contracts relating to gaming entered into under the authority of the Gaming Commission on Tribal lands shall be resolved, as appropriate, in accordance with: - (a) the Indian Gaming Regulatory Act; - (b) National Indian Gaming Commission Regulations; - (c) the laws of the Tribe; and - if no Tribal laws exist, the laws of the State of California, which are incorporated herein by reference. - 25-2.
+To the extent that the provisions of any Tribal-State compact entered into by the Middletown Rancheria and the State of California are inconsistent with any provisions of this Ordinance, the provisions of the compact shall govern Class III gaming on Tribal lands.

-SECTION 25 - SAVINGS PROVISION
+SECTION 26 - SAVINGS PROVISION

-§ 25 - 1.
+26-1.
 If any provision of this Ordinance or the application thereof to any person or circumstance is held invalid, the invalidity shall not affect other provisions or applications of the Ordinance which can be given effect without the invalid provisions or application, and, to this end, the provisions of this Ordinance are severable.

-SECTION 26 - EFFECTIVE DATE/REPEAL
+SECTION 27 - EFFECTIVE DATE/REPEAL

-§ 26 - 1.
+27-1.
 This Ordinance shall be effective immediately upon approval by appropriate governmental authority and, once approved, all previous gaming Ordinances shall be repealed.